 After the gas connections are tested and ready to go, you’ll set the pan and burner into place.

-Next, you’ll check the ignition and burner to make sure the gas is flowing adequately, and the burner is producing the desired flame presentation.
+Next, you’ll check the ignition and burner to ensure the gas flows adequately and the burner produces the desired flame presentation.

 The flame pattern may not look completely accurate at this point since there isn’t media on top to disperse the gas flow, but you’ll be able to see if the gas pressure is off (low flames) or if the burner isn’t working correctly.